 - By Internet Before the Annual Meeting Date.
 You may vote by proxy via the Internet before the annual meeting date by following the instructions provided in the proxy card. - By Telephone.
-You may vote by proxy by calling the toll free number on the proxy card. - By Mail.
-You may vote by proxy by filling out the proxy card and returning it in the enclosed postage-prepaid envelope. - By Internet During the Annual Meeting.
-You may attend the annual meeting in person via the internet on May 16, 2022, at 5:00 p.m.
-Pacific Time by visiting www.virtualshareholdermeeting.com/CATY2022 and you can vote during the annual meeting using the control number on your proxy card.
+You may vote by proxy by calling the toll-free number on the proxy card. - By Mail.
+You may vote by proxy by filling out the proxy card and returning it in the enclosed postage-prepaid envelope. - By Internet at the Annual Meeting.
+You may attend the annual meeting in person via the Internet on May 13, 2024, at 5:00 p.m.
+Pacific Time, by logging into the virtual meeting at www.virtualshareholdermeeting.com/CATY2024.
+To vote at the meeting, you must enter your control number at login.